iindyverse/wisp_basic_auth/README.md

 gleam add wisp_basic_auth@1
 ```

-Append the middleware in your router:
+Prepend the middleware in your handler or router:

 ```gleam
 import wisp_basic_auth